 Due to water management problems and access issues related to the railroad crossing, Ice Lake will no longer be stocked.

 Channel catfish are no longer stocked, but there may be carryover from previous years.

-The five Air Force Academy lakes (map) and three Farish Recreation Area lakes (map) are stocked with 9-11" rainbow trout from April through September, and channel catfish are also occasionally stocked in the Academy's lakes.
-Grass carp are used for aquatic weed control and should be released.
+Four lakes at the Air Force Academy and the three Farish Recreation Area lakes are stocked with 9-11" rainbow trout from May through September.
+Grass carp are occassionally stocked for aquatic weed control and should be released.

-The sale of fishing permits covers the yearly cost of stocking the hatchery-reared trout and catfish.
-All anglers 16+ years of age must purchase a one-day ($8) or annual ($22) fishing permit, which is valid for both the Air Force Academy and Farish Recreation Area.
-A $6 permit allowing the use of a second fishing rod is also available.
+The sale of fishing permits covers the annual cost of stocking the hatchery-raised trout.
+All anglers 16+ years of age must purchase a one-day ($9) or annual ($24) fishing permit, which is valid for both the Air Force Academy and Farish Recreation Area.
+A $7 permit allowing the use of a second fishing rod is also available.
 A state fishing license is NOT required.

-Fishing is NOT open to the general public; only active duty military, military retirees, disabled veterans (or eligible caregivers) with a Veteran Health Identification Card (VHIC), active DoD civilians, and sponsored guests are eligible to fish the Air Force Academy and Farish Recreation Area lakes.
-Camping and lodging guests at Farish Recreation Area that do not meet one of these customer types can only purchase a one-day fishing permit.
+Fishing is NOT open to the public; only active duty military, military retirees, disabled veterans (or eligible caregivers) with a Veteran Health Identification Card (VHIC), Purple Heart recipients, active DoD civilians, and sponsored guests are eligible.
+Camping and lodging guests at Farish Recreation Area that do not meet one of these customer types can only purchase one-day permits.
 Additional fishing information and regulations is published in USAFAI32-7001.